zuozhenggh/learning-library/oci-library/OCI-CTD/lab5-create-windows-vm/create-windows-vm.md

 # Creating a Windows based Compute VM

----

-**Mission:**
+## Introduction
-Create a new Instance using a Windows based image.
-Configure a Network Security Group so that port 3389 (RDP) is allowed and connect to you Windows Instance using a Remote Desktop client
+In this lab, you will leanr how to create Windos-based compute instance and hwo to login via RDP to the Windows server.
+Furthermore, configure a Network Security Group so that port 3389 (RDP) is allowed and connect to you Windows Instance using a Remote Desktop client.

----
+Estimated time: 30 minutes

+### Objectives
+* Create a Windows compute instance
+* Create Network Security group

+### Prerequisites
+* A VCN must exist

-## Create Windows Instance
+## **Step 1**: Create Windows Instance

 Using the _hamburger menu_ navigate to _Compute -> Instances_ and click on the [create instance].
 This time create the instance based on a Windows Image (you can choose any Windows instance).